Cremuss/blender-data-baker/README.md

 The smallest positive value that can be represented by a 16-bit value is ```0000010000000000```, or ```2⁻¹⁴ × (1 + 0/1024) ≈ 0.00006104```.
 This gives you an idea of how precise UVs can be.

 With such a low resolution VAT, even considering that amount of imprecision, UVs will be dead-centered on each texel, and GPU interpolation won’t be an issue.
-The other three nearest texels won’t realistically participate in the sample.
+The other three nearest texels won’t participate in the sample in a meaningful way.

+> [!WARNING]
+> That's assuming data isn't packed using a bit-packing algorithm like Pivot Painter's!
+In which case, even the smallest amount of interpolation would scramble the bits and corrupt the packed data!

 Let’s assume the VAT is now *400x200*, still an unrealistically low resolution.
 Each texel is separated by *1/400*, or *0.0025*, in the U axis.
 The first vertex is centered on the first texel at *0.00125*, the second vertex is centered on the second texel at *0.00375* and so on.
 That’s already quite precise but still unlikely to cause issues.

 Assuming each texel deviates by *0.00006104*, the percentage of deviation would be around *4.88%*.
-This means GPU interpolation would not be problematic unless the values stored in nearby texels differ significantly from the texel the vertex is theoretically centered on, to the point where *4.88%* of the difference causes issues.
+This means GPU interpolation would not be problematic unless the values stored in nearby texels differ significantly from the texel the vertex is supposedly centered on, to the point where *4.88%* of the difference causes issues.
 This is assuming data isn't packed using a bit-packing algorithm like Pivot Painter's!
 In which case, even the smallest amount of interpolation would scramble the bits and corrupt the packed data!

 Finally, let’s assume the VAT is *4096x500*.
 Each texel is separated by *1/4096*, or *0.00024414062*, in the U axis.
-This is much closer to *0.00006104*.
-The deviation would be around *25%*, which is starting to be concerning.
-A vertex sampling a specific pixel may actually include a quarter of the value stored in a nearby pixel.
+This is much closer to the maximum expected deviation amount of *0.00006104*.
+The deviation would actually be around *25%*, which is starting to be concerning.
+A vertex sampling a specific pixel may actually include a quarter of the value stored in a nearby pixel in the sample.
 This is, of course, only theoretical, and in practice, things are a bit more complex and unpredictable but the principle is sound.

-All in all, relying on GPU interpolation may only be practical in certain scenarios.
-Typically, techniques that involve storing specific data in specific texels don't play well with interpolation, nor any kind of texture compression for that matter, and require **Nearest sampling**.
-This method tells the GPU to avoid interpolation and pick the **nearest texel given a UV coordinate**.
+All in all, relying on GPU interpolation is perfectly fine for sampling everyday textures, but it may only be practical in certain scenarios for more technical applications.
+Typically, techniques that involve **storing specific data in specific texels don't work well with interpolation** (or any kind of texture compression, for that matter) and require **Nearest sampling**.
+This method instructs the GPU to avoid interpolation and select the nearest texel based on a given UV coordinate.

-This nearly eliminates the 16-bit imprecision issues, as any jitter in the UVs will still result in the GPU selecting the correct texel with nearest sampling.
-That is, unless the imprecision is high enough that the UV ends up closer to a nearby texel instead, which shouldn't happen with 4096 textures and 16-bit precision.
+This nearly eliminates the 16-bit imprecision issues, as any jitter in the UVs will still result in the GPU selecting the correct texel with **Nearest sampling**.
+That is, unless the imprecision is high enough that the UV ends up closer to a nearby texel instead, which shouldn't happen with 4K textures and 16-bit precision.

-If this does occur, you might want to consider using both Nearest sampling and 32-bit UVs.
+If this does occur, you might want to consider using both **Nearest sampling and 32-bit UVs**.
 This should provide all the precision required, even for 8K textures.

 > [!NOTE]
 > As mentioned in the [VAT](#VAT) section, pixel interpolation can provide frame interpolation for free.
-However, as we've noted, *Nearest sampling* may be the preferred choice.
-In that case, frame interpolation can still be achieved, but you'll need an **additional texture sample** to fetch the data one frame ahead and **perform the interpolation manually**.
+However, as we've noted, **Nearest sampling** may be the preferred choice to avoid unexpected results.
+In that case, frame interpolation can still be achieved, but you'll need an **additional texture sample to fetch the data one frame ahead and perform the interpolation manually**.

 To summarize, it’s not the higher texture resolution itself that causes precision issues.
-Rather, for VATs and similar techniques, the problem arises because vertices need to be centered on texels, and as texture resolution increases, the texels become smaller, making imprecision issues more apparent.
+Rather, for VATs and similar techniques, the problem arises because vertices need to be dead-centered on texels, and as texture resolution increases, the texels become smaller, making imprecision issues more apparent.

 ### Fixing Normals